 Wax is one of the most essential components of a candle (duh!) and also the most controversial.

+Which type of wax burns the cleanest?
 Is paraffin wax, which makes up the base of most candles, really toxic to human health?
 Does soy wax make for non-toxic candles?
 What about coconut wax candles?
 And does beeswax mean a clean candle?

 Let’s break them down.